abenitez69/wxBasic/abLib/Shebang/README.md

 -------

 * *Line 1:* Used to `ECHO OFF`.
 For **CMD**, two commands are concatenated on a single line using `&`.
-  First an echo on screen that does not write anything, followed by the command ´@ECHO OFF´.
+  First an echo on screen that does not write anything, followed by the command `@ECHO OFF`.
 For **wxBasic**, first it is an empty assignment to the string variable `echo` and then a comment.
 * *Line 2:* It is used to clear the screen in both **CMD** and **wxBasic**.
 It is only implemented in wxBasic versions 3.x and higher and in all console versions.